-Louisa Barrett, 54, worked as a lecturer in education at a university in the south west where the majority of lecturers in her department were women in their fifties.
+Louisa, 54, worked as a lecturer at a university where the majority of lecturers in her department were women in their fifties.
 The 55-year-old female head of the department was replaced by a man just turned 40.

 Rationalise your situation

 Consultant psychiatrist Dr Anthony Fry has, for many years, worked with people in the workplace and among the problems they regularly present are the sense of threat that comes with being put under a boss perhaps 15 years younger than they are.

 "One response is that they drive themselves ever harder and harder trying to find ways to prove they are as good as anyone half their age.
 Of course, they may become very stressed and fraught and, in fact, less efficient at their work.
 That can cause a lot of distress."

 It is a subject close to Dr Fry's heart, he says with a wry guffaw, explaining: "I am a doctor of 63 looking at doctors 20 years younger and way ahead of me with technology and new techniques I may not know.
 But I have to tell myself very firmly this does not mean I have nothing to offer.
 I have seen thousands of patients in my time and my repertoire may lead me to understand very unusual cases, to understand where a younger person doesn't.